ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/using_website_en.md

 ## Rolling the Seed On the Website
 1. After gathering the YAML files together in one location, select all the files and compress them into a `.ZIP` file.
 2. Next go to the "Generate Game" page.
-Generate game page: [https://archipelago.gg/generate](https://archipelago.gg/generate).
+Generate game page: [Archipelago Seed Generation Page](https://archipelago.gg/generate).
 Here, you can adjust some server settings such as forfeit rules and the cost for a player to use a hint before generation.
 3. After adjusting the host settings to your liking click on the Upload File button and using the explorer window that opens, navigate to the location where you zipped the player files and upload this zip.
 The page will generate your game and refresh multiple times to check on completion status.